rdtheriault/RetroPieFill/README.md

 Use this to unzip a bunch of zip files and move them to another folder.
 It also renames to remove spaces.

 ## UnzipMoveRename2.py
 Update to version one, code is not as clean but the results are more clean.
 Removes the (U) and [!] as well as deletes empty folders.
+Also creates a list of the files moved to the new folder.
+This pretty much allows a bunch of zips to be downloaded into one file (should be of same type) then unzip, rename, move, those files into a new folder.